Falconidae: Taxonomy and systematics

-The family Falconidae was introduced by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1820.
+The family Falconidae was introduced by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1819.
 The family is composed of three main branches: the falconets and true falcons, the caracaras, and the forest falcons.
 Differences exist between authorities in how these are grouped into subfamilies.
 Also, the placement of the laughing falcon (Herpetotheres) and the spot-winged falconet (Spiziapteryx) varies.
 One common approach uses two subfamilies Polyborinae and Falconinae.
 The first contains the caracaras, forest falcons, and laughing falcon.
 All species in this group are native to the Americas.

 The composition of Falconidae is disputed, and Polyborninae is not featured in the American Ornithologists' Union checklists for North and South American birds that are produced by its Classification Committees (NACC and SACC).
 The Check-list of North American Birds considers the laughing falcon a true falcon (Falconinae) and replaces Polyborinae with Caracarinae and Micrasturinae.
 On the other hand, the Check-list of South American Birds classifies all caracaras as true falcons and puts the laughing falcon and forest falcons into the subfamily Herpetotherinae.

 Falconinae, in its traditional classification, contains the falcons, falconets, and pygmy falcons.
 Depending on the authority, Falconinae may also include the caracaras and/or the laughing falcon.

 Phylogeny

 The following cladogram is based on a comprehensive molecular phylogenetic study of the Falconidae by Jérôme Fuchs and collaborators that was published in 2015.
-The number of species is taken from the list of birds maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).
+The number of species is taken from the taxonomy published by AviList.
 Fuchs and collaborators recommended that the genus Daptrius should be expanded to include the genera Phalcoboenus and Milvago due to the shallow genetic divergence.
-This change has been adopted by the Clements Checklist but not by the IOC.
+This change has been adopted by the Clements Checklist and by AviList.